 - Send all records exported from OCLC by e-mail to NHSL-NHAIS Services the day the records are exported, for inclusion in the NHU-PAC.

 - NOT allow anyone access to the OCLC cataloging system using the authorization number and password assigned to us by NHSL except the individual to whom the password was assigned.

-- Pay the NHSL $15.00 per year (billed each January) to cover a portion of our costs for accessing the OCLC cataloging system via the internet (no other access method is allowed).
+- Pay the NHSL $15.00 per year (billed annually) to cover a portion of our costs for accessing the OCLC cataloging system via the internet (no other access method is allowed).